astropy/astroquery/docs/mast/mast.rst

 The Catalogs class provides access to a subset of the astronomical catalogs stored at MAST.
 The catalogs currently available through this interface are:

 - The Hubble Source Catalog (HSC)
-- The GALEX Catalog
+- The GALEX Catalog (V2 and V3)
-- The Gaia and TGAS Catalogs
+- The Gaia (DR1 and DR2) and TGAS Catalogs
 - The TESS Input Catalog (TIC)
 - The Disk Detective Catalog